How To Turn Off Safe Search

 Legal Issues

 In some countries, accessing certain types of explicit or adult content may be illegal.
-Make sure to understand the legal implications of your actions before turning off Safe Search.
+Make sure to understand the legal implications of your actions before turning it off.

 Consequences for Minors